heinzermch/heinzermch.github.io/_posts/2025-04-21-vibe-coding-a-project.md

 I have too much stuff after compiling for the first time, cursor throws an error in the view that shows the git status.
 Luckily cursor can also generate a decent .gitignore file, but even with this change it still refuses to show me the git view.

+I notice that everything I store is deleted when the backend restarts, nothing is permanent.
+I ask cursor to fix this and it creates an SQL lite database.